deadda7a/munin-plugin-elasticsearch/README.md

 * env.host - a elasticsearch node capable of providing stats interface (default localhost)
 * env.port - elasticsearch HTTP API port (default 9200)
+* env.proto - http(s)
+* env.user - Username for authentification
+* env.password - password for authentification

 ### Example Config

 Before use, put these settings into munin configuration.

   * examples of munin config file
     *  in the case of all plugin config into single file.<br />
       `/etc/munin/plugin-conf.d/munin-node`
     * in the case of creating file per plugins.<br />